WYCodeBook/WYCodeBook.github.io/_algorithms/Fizz-Buzz.md

 💥 In computing, the modulo operation (%) finds the remainder after division of one number by another (sometimes called modulus).
 Given two positive numbers, a (the dividend) and n (the divisor), a modulo n (abbreviated as a mod n) is the remainder of the Euclidean division of a by n.

+### Examples to try...

+Within this example, the console will go through each numbers from 1 to 30, and replacing any number divisible by three with the word "fizz", and any number divisible by five with the word "buzz".

 {% highlight javascript %}
 function fizzBuzz(num){
   for (var i=1; i <= num; i++){